yoshiko-pg/reviewit/README.md

 ## 💬 Comment System

-difit includes an inline commenting system that integrates with Claude Code:
+difit includes an inline commenting system that integrates with AI coding agent:

 1. **Add Comments**: Click on any diff line to add a comment
 2. **Edit Comments**: Edit existing comments with the edit button
-3. **Generate Prompts**: Comments include a "Copy Prompt" button that formats the context for Claude Code
+3. **Generate Prompts**: Comments include a "Copy Prompt" button that formats the context for AI coding agent
 4. **Copy All**: Use "Copy All Prompt" to copy all comments in a structured format
 5. **Persistent Storage**: Comments are saved in browser localStorage per commit